Nakamal Agreement: Criticism and challenges

-Implementation of this agreement faces challenges due to Vanuatu’s political instability, exemplified by the 2025 snap election, and logistical issues post-2024 Port Vila earthquake.
-The lack of transparency about the agreement’s details has raised concerns about public reception and accountability.
-Vanuatu’s “Golden passport” scheme, criticized for security risks, may complicate negotiations.
-In Australia, aligning strict immigration policies with Vanuatu’s visa-free travel demands remains a hurdle.
-Geopolitical tensions, particularly China’s growing influence, add complexity, with Australia’s A$500 million investment seen as a response to Chinese infrastructure projects.
+Due to Vanuatu's current political instability, the implementation of this agreement faces challenges which is further exemplified by the 2025 snap election, and logistical issues post-2024 Port Vila earthquake.
+Also, the lack of transparency about the details (of the agreement) has raised concerns about public reception and accountability.
+On the other hand, Vanuatu's "golden passport" scheme has been criticized for security risks, may complicate future negotiations.
+In Australia, aligning strict immigration policies with Vanuatu's visa-free travel demands remains a hurdle.
+More than that, Australia's A$500 million investment is seen as a response to Chinese infrastructure projects.